Albrecht Penck: Biography

 Born in Reudnitz near Leipzig, Penck became a university professor in Vienna, Austria, from 1885 to 1906, and in Berlin from 1906 to 1927.
 There he was also the director of the Institute and Museum for Oceanography by 1918.
 He dedicated himself to geomorphology and climatology, and he raised the international profile of the Vienna school of physical geography.

 With Eduard Brückner, he coauthored Die Alpen im Eiszeitalter, a work in which the two scientists identified the four ice ages of the European Pleistocene (Gunz, Mindel, Riss, Würm); these being named after the river valleys that were the first indication of each glaciation.

-In 1886, he married the sister of the successful Bavarian regional writer Ludwig Ganghofer.
+In 1886, he married Ida the sister of the successful Bavarian regional writer Ludwig Ganghofer.

 In Vienna, he taught the Polish geographer Eugeniusz Romer and Ukrainian geographer Stepan Rudnytsky, who led the ethnographic efforts at the Paris Peace Conference (1919–1920).

 Penck arranged for the posthumous publication of his son's work Der Morphologische Analyse in 1924.
 However he did not take any stance for or against his son's theories on geomorphology.

 In 1928, Penck taught as a visiting professor at the University of California at Berkeley led by Carl O. Sauer.

 Albrecht Penck was elected a member of the Royal Swedish Academy of Sciences in 1905, elected an International Member of the American Philosophical Society in 1908, elected an International Member of the United States National Academy of Sciences in 1909, and awarded the Founder's Medal of the Royal Geographical Society in 1914.

-Death

 In 1945, Penck died in Prague.